 The UWG Photography Certification consists of a series of three courses: Photography I, Photography II, and Adobe Photoshop CC.
 The Fall 2017 Course Series will be held in Carrollton.
 All courses are instructed by Steven Broome.

 The Photography I and Photography II courses consist of 10 hours of classroom instruction and 2 hours of fieldwork.
 The Adobe Photoshop CC course consists of 10 hours of classroom instruction for a total of 34 hours for the Certification.

 Photography I, Photography II, and Adobe Photoshop CC courses may be taken individually or linked together for completion of the Photography Certificate.

-Participants earning a UWG Continuing Education Photography Certification will be able to maximize the use of their cameras and Photoshop software in order to produce a “professional” grade photograph suitable for use in brochures, publications and personal display.
+Participants earning a UWG Continuing Education Photography Certification will be able to maximize the use of their digital cameras and Photoshop software in order to produce a “professional” grade photograph suitable for use in brochures, publications and personal display.